westkevin12/mc-data-bridge/README.md

 # This prevents players from being permanently locked out if a server crashes.
 # Default: 60000 (1 minute)
 lock-timeout: 60000

+# Heartbeat interval for lock updates (seconds)
+lock-heartbeat-seconds: 30

+# Toggle specific data to sync
+sync-data:
+  health: true
+  food-level: true
+  experience: true
+  inventory: true
+  armor: true
+  potion-effects: true
+  ender-chest: false
+  location: false # Logging only
+  advancements: false

+# Blacklist servers/worlds from syncing
+sync-blacklist:
+  servers:
+    - "example-server"
+  worlds:
+    - "example_nether"
 ```

   * **`database.*`**: Standard configuration for your MySQL database connection.
   * **`debug`**: Set to `true` to enable verbose debugging messages in the server console.
 Set to `false` for normal operation.
   * **`server-id` (Required):** You **must** set a unique name for each of your PaperMC/Spigot servers.
 This is critical for the data locking system to work correctly.
 The proxy server does not need this configuration.
+  * **`server-id` (Required):** You **must** set a unique name for each of your PaperMC/Spigot servers.
+This is critical for the data locking system to work correctly.
+The proxy server does not need this configuration.
   * **`lock-timeout`**: The time in milliseconds after which a data lock is considered expired.
 This prevents a player from being permanently locked if a server crashes while saving their data.
+  * **`sync-data`**: Toggle specific features on/off.
+New features like `ender-chest` and `advancements` are disabled by default.
+  * **`sync-blacklist`**: Define servers or worlds where synchronization should be skipped.

+## Commands

+*   `/databridge unlock <player>` - Manually release a lock for a specific player (Permission: `databridge.admin`).

 ## Usage